xiix0/scam/README.md

-Your ignorance cramps my conversation.
+Your present plans will be successful.